thisaintwork/AgileDungeonTrekking/README.md

 Next 24: Miro, research character/beast dev, message Mike with idea on Digital Ocean issue
 Blockers:

 Mike-filled this in based on discussions in the meeting, Mike joined toward the end due to another obligation.
-Mike if something here doesn’t work for you, just let us know!
 Last 24:  Working on an issue in Digital Ocean; put homework in backlog Next 24: Fix issue in digital ocean;
-Blockers:
+Blockers: Unable to attend, but team would relay information to Mike via Git, Discord, and phone conversation, as well as when he rejoined the next week's scrums

 Drew
 Last 24: researched Django,